 Like the midterm, the final exam will cover material from assigned readings, lectures, videos, and class discussions or activities in an essay format.
 It will require you to integrate material from all sections of the course.
-The final exam is online and is scheduled for 6/19 from 8:00am-8:00pm EST ONLY.
-You will be able to access the questions for the final exam starting at 8:00am EST and all answers must be submitted by 8:00pm EST. It is advised that you start the final exam with enough time to complete the questions.
+The final exam is online and is scheduled for April 26th, from 8:00am-8:00pm EST ONLY.
+You will be able to access the questions for the midterm starting at 8:00am EST and all answers must be submitted by 8:00pm EST. It is advised that you start the midterm earlier rather than later.
 Additional details will be provided in Canvas.
 You will have 90 minutes to complete the exam.